silvagomez/42piscine/C_00/ex00/README.md

 ```c
 void ft_putchar(char c);
 ```
-To display the character, you must use the _write_ function as follows.
+To display the character, you must use the _write_ function as follows:
 ```c
 write(1, &c, 1);
 ```